 We have all the information you need to know for your trip, from helping with visa queries to walking you through a placement induction on your first day in Botswana.
 Our hassle-free approach means you can concentrate on what really matters, making a difference at your placement.

 If you're volunteering at our Conservation Project in Botswana, your arrival airport will be Polokwane Airport (PTG) in the rural heartland of the Limpopo River basin.

 You should aim to arrive on a Monday if possible.
 Once you arrive, you'll be met by a Projects Abroad representative.
 They’ll be holding a Projects Abroad sign, so they’re easily visible.

-From the airport, you’ll take a stunning three-hour drive in the back of a land cruiser to our base camp in Wild at Tuli nature reserve.
+From the airport, you’ll take a stunning three-hour drive to our base camp in Wild at Tuli nature reserve.

 Booking your flights to Botswana with us